-The Bachelor of Applied Arts and Sciences Pre-Professional Education Concentration is designed to introduce you to the field of education by providing broad exposure to various educational disciplines:
+The Bachelor of Applied Arts and Sciences (BAAS), Pre-Professional Education Concentration is designed to introduce you to the field of education by providing broad exposure to various educational disciplines:

 Who will Benefit From this Degree Option?

 - Community members – this program will provide you with a heightened awareness of various educational disciplines.
 You can become a more effective supporter of education in your community.

 - Individuals interested in the field of counseling – this program provides you with a background in various educational disciplines.

 - Individuals interested in the field of education – this program exposes you to the various educational disciplines that will allow you to determine your level of interest in teaching and aid in determining the discipline that meets your career objectives.
 Furthermore, some of your coursework could be applied to meet future licensure requirements.

 - Parents – this program introduces you to the field of education that will improve your understanding of the educational process.
 If you are a parent, you can become a more effective participant in your children's education and you'll be better prepared to work with the local school district.

 Our Bachelor of Applied Arts and Science Pre-Professional Education Concentration will help you use your prior academic experience to complete your bachelor's degree.

 You can enter our BAAS Program to earn your first bachelor's degree.
 To qualify you must have one of the following:

 - Have an Associate of Applied Arts and Sciences (AAS) degree from an institution with accreditation recognized by the Council for Higher Education Accreditation (CHEA) OR